freenas/freenas-docs/userguide/vms.rst

    sudo docker run -d --restart=unless-stopped -p 8080:8080 rancher/server

+.. note:: If the error :literal:`Cannot connect to the Docker daemon` is shown, run :command:`sudo dockerd`.
+Then give the :command:`sudo docker run` command above again.

 Installation time varies with processor and network connection speed, but typically takes a few minutes.
 After the process finishes and a command prompt is shown, type this command: